rideau-info.com

 Of Interest: The magnificent flight of 8 locks at Ottawa is now framed by Canada’s Parliament buildings on one side and the impressive Chateau Laurier hotel on the other.
 This is the largest single set of locks on the entire Rideau system, providing a lift of 24 m (79 ft.).
 The old Commissariat building (the business/supply office used during the building of the Rideau Canal), the oldest surviving building in Ottawa, now houses the Bytown Museum – well worth a visit.
 Ottawa itself has many great attractions.

-Notes: Gas is available above the lock at Dows Lake Pavilion or below the lock at Hull Marina across the Ottawa R. or at Rockcliff Boathouse, downstream from the locks.
+Notes: Gas is available above the lock at Dows Lake Pavilion or below the lock at Rockcliff Boathouse, downstream from the locks.

 * Time to actually go through the locks.
 Allow at least twice this time when trip planning.
 See Schedule Caveats.